hbedle-subsurface/avo-basics/README.md

 If you add a parameter to the search, check `tools/harness.js m2` still returns promptly before assuming it scales.

+## A convention the modules follow

+Every step pairs an abstract picture with a concrete one, always the same way
+round: the **left** panel shows all the possibilities at once (a parameter-space map in module 02, an amplitude-against-angle curve in module 03), and the **right** panel shows a few actual rocks written out — their parameters, their numbers, and the trace or gather each one produces.
+Beginners get very little from a contour on its own; they get the point immediately from two cards whose traces are visibly the same.

+Two things follow from that if you edit these pages:

+- When an image is drawn with `ampMap`, row 0 is the TOP and holds the HIGHEST value on the vertical axis, so the matching `SEIS.axisLeft` call needs `flip: true`.
+Getting this wrong labels the picture upside down and nothing in the test suite will notice — the geometry checker only knows whether ink lands inside the canvas, not whether the axis agrees with the image.
+- `gatherCard` and `matchCards` are the concrete-panel helpers.
+Reuse them rather than inventing a new layout, so the pattern stays learnable.

 ## Model choices worth knowing

 - **Dry frame:** Dvorkin–Nur soft sand (Hertz–Mindlin at φc = 0.40, n = 9,